telerik/reporting-docs/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-wcf-service/how-to-add-telerik-reporting-wcf-service-to-web-application.md

 <%@ServiceHost Service="Telerik.Reporting.Service.ReportService, Telerik.Reporting.Service, Version=x.x.x.x, Culture=neutral, PublicKeyToken=A9D7983DFCC261BE" %>
 ````

-   >note The code sample have the version listed as Version=x.x.x.x,               and you should change that with the exact assembly version               you use before proceeding.
+   >The code sample have the version listed as Version=x.x.x.x,               and you should change that with the exact assembly version               you use before proceeding.

 1. Register the Reporting Service endpoints in the web.config: